riyadh-ouz/Mini_Compilateur/README.md

 # Mini_Compilateur

-A simple compiler using Python, using:
+## A simple compiler in Python, using:
   PLY (Python lex and yacc) for lexing and parsing;
   PyQt for the GUI.